ibm-cloud-docs/vpc/vpn-configure-acls.md

 You can set up network access control lists (NACLs) on the VPN gateway subnet and other VPC subnets that communicate over the VPN tunnel.
 {: shortdesc}

 A NACL is a stateless set of rules that controls incoming and outgoing traffic at the subnet level.
 Unlike security groups, which filter traffic to and from individual virtual server instances, NACLs manage traffic that flows to and from entire subnets.
+You can apply network ACL rules to restrict traffic to VPN gateways and virtual server instances placed in specifc subnets.
+These rules help you control which network entities can establish IPsec tunnel with your on-premises network.

 A VPN gateway and a VPC virtual server instance can share the same or different NACLs, and can reside in the same or different subnet CIDR blocks.
 {: note}